deanna-stover/coursesCNU/github.md

 _____

-I owe a lot of credit (and much wording) to Dr. Andrew Pilsch for his own tutorial on GitHub/Jekyll.
+I owe a lot of credit to (and much language from) Dr. Andrew Pilsch for his own tutorial on GitHub/Jekyll.